 My family and I are enjoying some time along the Atlantic Ocean.
 It is a wonderful place to slow down and practice mindfulness as distractions are limited.
 It was a pleasant surprise to find this rock seat in the town’s park.
 It felt like it was waiting just for me, reminding me to pause and breathe in the joy of the moment.
 I invite you to find your place today, pause and breathe in the moment.

 On a morning walk in this lovely town, I came upon this labyrinth.
 Another reminder to slow down.
 Putting one foot in front of the other, I walked the path feeling the impetus to rush in my belly and chest, and taking a deep breath as I anchored back into lifting up and placing down each foot.
 When we are so used to moving quickly, it feels real strange to slow down like this.
-This brief experience reminded me that it is ok to not rush once in awhile, to walk just to walk, not be without needing to be anywhere.
+This brief experience reminded me that it is ok to not rush once in awhile, to walk just to walk without needing to be anywhere.

 I invite you to practice walking meditation today.
 You can practice anywhere.
 Give yourself ten steps to walk slowly, attending to the sensation of the leg movement.
 Notice all that arises in the mind, body and heart.
 Hold yourself gently.
 Pause after ten steps.
 Take a deep breath and continue for another ten steps, knowing that there is no goal to achieve, no place to be except right here in this moment.